Anfin Øen

 Anfin Øen (2 August 1868 – 14 February 1928) was a Norwegian bailiff and politician for the Liberal and Agrarian parties.

-He was born at Øen in Hyllestad as a son of farmers Anfin Anfinsen Øen (1840–1919) og Helene Jørgensdatter Rønseth (1840–1921).
+He was born at Øen in Hyllestad Municipality as a son of farmers Anfin Anfinsen Øen (1840–1919) and Helene Jørgensdatter Rønseth (1840–1921).
 He attended Nordre Bergenhus Amt Agricultural School from 1887 to 1889 and then took an office job in the county administration.
 In 1897 he was named as bailiff of Vik i Sogn, a position he held until his death.
 He was also director of the local savings bank from 1899 to his death.
 He also chaired the board of Gaula Kraftselskap and was involved in several agricultural organizations.

-He was a member of Vik municipal council from 1900 to 1925.
+He was a member of the municipal council of Vik Municipality from 1900 to 1925.
 He originally fielded for the Liberal Party, but when the Agrarian Party was founded he was a member of the national board from 1924 to 1928.